-At March 31, 2019 and December 31, 2018, the Company had cash equivalents including commercial paper and corporate bonds, and short-term investments including commercial paper and corporate bonds.
+At March 31, 2020 and December 31, 2019, the Company had short-term investments, including commercial paper and corporate bonds.
 As quoted prices are not available for these securities, they are valued using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Accordingly, these securities are classified as Level 2.